ad-freiburg/ad-blog/content/post/project-date-time-computations/index.md

 The implementation relies heavily on [`std::chrono`](https://cppreference.com/cpp/chrono).
 Therefore the features of this project are not available for the CPP17 version of QLever.

 ### Epoch Time
-For this project a common internal representation of time was needed, espescially for additions/subtractions of different types.
+For this project a common internal representation of time was needed, especially for additions/subtractions of different types.
 Therefore Unix epoch time was used.
 It describes points in time (e.g. `xsd:date`) as the total number of seconds elapsed since January 1, 1970 at 00:00:00 UTC.
 Before computing each `xsd:date` or `xsd:dateTime` will now be turned into a Epoch time.
 The computations themselves then only happen between numbers.

 To get the epoch time for dates a `std::chrono::year_month_day` is constructed using the getter methods for year, month and day.
 For `xsd:gYear`s Jan 1. of the year is assumed.
 Invalid dates can easily be filtered with the `year_month_day`-object.
 For valid dates a `std::chrono::milliseconds` duration is constructed using the `std::chrono::sys_days` of the date combined with the time specifications if given.
 This duration is the is the internally used epoch time.
 It is also possible to convert this duration to a `int64_t`.